 ✈️ How to get to Bali

 - Airport to Canggu is a 19 km drive which takes 35 mins.
-A local taxi to Canggu costs around 20 Euro.
+A local taxi to Canggu costs around €20.

 - Airport to Ubud is a 36 km drive which takes about an hour.
-A local taxi costs around 25 Euro.
+A local taxi costs around €25.

 🏡 How to find a place

-- Airbnb: In the dry season (April to October) the average price per month is 250 to 500 Euro for an apartment or private room in a shared house on Airbnb.
-During the rainy season (November to March) the average price per month is between 350 and 800 Euro.
+- Airbnb: In the dry season (April to October), the average price per month is €800 to €1,000 for an apartment or private room in a shared house on Airbnb.
+During the rainy season (November to March), the average price per month is between €1,000 and €1,200.
 Airbnb is a great option to check out short-term stays

 - Facebook: When looking for a mid-term rental, it might be worth monitoring some Facebook groups, for example, BALI ❤️ LONG TERM Yearly/Monthly Rentals, BALI CHEAP HOUSE RENT, and Bali House Apartment Villa for Rent.

-Outsite Bali in Pererenan: For 740 Euro per month you can book yourself in the beautiful Outsite which is known for providing one of the biggest nomad communities and networks in the coliving space universe.
+- Coliving at Outsite Bali in Pererenan.
+For €1,760 per month, you can book yourself in the beautiful Outsite Bali, which is known for providing one of the biggest nomad communities and networks in the coliving space universe.
 Located just 45 minutes from the Ngurah Rai International Airport, Outsite Coliving Bali is near Canggu's most popular restaurant and bar street.
 The space is close to the beach, too.
 Surfing, sipping organic coffees in cafés, and browsing through local handcraft and artisan shops are all within walking distance.

 🚌 Public transport

-- Uber: Bali doesn’t have Uber but you can get similar services with Gojek and Grab.
+- Uber: Bali doesn’t have Uber, but you can get similar services with Gojek and Grab.
 They are widely available and often cheaper than taxis.

 🏘 Where to stay

-- Ubud: The cost of living in Ubud is about 1,000 to 1,900 Euro per month, highly depending on the rent you pay.
+- Ubud: The cost of living in Ubud is about €1,000 to 1,900 per month, highly depending on the rent you pay.
 Ubud is a desirable place for digital nomads thanks to an abundance of coworking spaces and cafés with free wifi.
 There are great yoga studios, lots of daily events, an inspiring vibe of local entrepreneurs, expats, and travelers, and an attractive crowd of creative folks, too.
-You find people working in all kinds of industries, coming from Austria to Europe, and the USA.
+You find people working in all kinds of industries, coming from Austria, Europe, and the USA.
 Most people come to Ubud for a couple of months per year.

-- Canggu: The cost of living in Canggu is around 900 to 1,800 Euro per month.
-The small beach town is not just a beautiful place to live with its small green pockets of rice fields that surround the terrain, gorgeous beaches, semi-retro architecture, and delicious food - it is also a place of welcoming locals who keep cultural traditions alive and a growing nomad scene.
+- Canggu: The cost of living in Canggu is around €1,500 to €2,000 per month.
+The small beach town is not just a beautiful place to live, with its small green pockets of rice fields that surround the terrain, gorgeous beaches, semi-retro architecture, and delicious food.
+It is also a place of welcoming locals who keep cultural traditions alive and a growing nomad scene.
 The infrastructure offers everything you wish for, from fast internet connections to excellent restaurants, long-term accommodation options, and idyllic surroundings.

-- Seminyak: A bit more affordable than Ubud and Canggu is Seminyak, where the cost of living might be between 1,000 and 1,500 Euro per month.
+- Seminyak: A bit more affordable than Ubud and Canggu, Seminyak has a cost of living between €1,000 and €1,500 per month.
 Seminyak is one of the touristy areas with beaches popular for sunsets.
-It is a lovely area but depends on the place you find to live in.
+It is a lovely area, but it depends on where you find a place to live.
 In Seminyak, you find surf spots, coworking, and good cafés.

 🧑🏻💻 Where to work from